 Only use the properties and methods documented in the API.

-import go = require("go");If you are using Visual Studio, this definition file also greatly improves Intellisense feedback while editing TypeScript code.
+In some editors, access to the definition file also greatly improves documentation feedback while editing TypeScript code.

 You can see the variety of kinds of diagrams that you can build at GoJS Samples.